autumn-mck/site-astro/src/content/blog/blog/2024/minecraft/index.md

 I've played Minecraft for thousands of hours now, but only a tiny percent of that has ever been in single-player worlds.

-It isn't about Minecraft.
+It's not about Minecraft.
 Minecraft could have been anything.
 It's about friends, and the time we spent together.